Climate change: Solar and volcanic activity

-Climate change feedback
+Climate change feedbacks

-The response of the climate system to an initial forcing is modified by feedbacks: increased by "self-reinforcing" or "positive" feedbacks and reduced by "balancing" or "negative" feedbacks.
-The main reinforcing feedbacks are the water-vapour feedback, the ice–albedo feedback, and the net effect of clouds.
+The climate system's response to an initial forcing is shaped by feedbacks, which either amplify or dampen the change.
+Self-reinforcing or positive feedbacks increase the response, while balancing or negative feedbacks reduce it.
+The main reinforcing feedbacks are the water-vapour feedback, the ice–albedo feedback, and the net cloud feedback.
 The primary balancing mechanism is radiative cooling, as Earth's surface gives off more heat to space in response to rising temperature.
 In addition to temperature feedbacks, there are feedbacks in the carbon cycle, such as the fertilizing effect of CO_{2} on plant growth.
-Uncertainty over feedbacks is the major reason why different climate models project different magnitudes of warming for a given amount of emissions.

-As air warms, it can hold more moisture.
-Water vapour, as a potent greenhouse gas, holds heat in the atmosphere.
-If cloud cover increases, more sunlight will be reflected back into space, cooling the planet.
-If clouds become higher and thinner, they act as an insulator, reflecting heat from below back downwards and warming the planet.
-The effect of clouds is the largest source of feedback uncertainty.

-Another major feedback is the reduction of snow cover and sea ice in the Arctic, which reduces the reflectivity of the Earth's surface.
+Feedbacks are expected to trend in a positive direction as greenhouse gas emissions continue, raising climate sensitivity.